 In 1938, the Chartists, a movement popular among workers, asked for social reforms.
 In the same year, slavery was abolished in the British Empire.
 What followed was a series of reforms: vaccination for the poor in 1840, the Ten Hour Act in 1847 (women and children could work no more than 10 hours a day), the Public Health Act in 1848 to reduce death rates, and the Common Lodging Houses and Labouring Classes Lodging Houses Act in 1851 to prevent squalor and clean towns devastated by cholera and tuberculosis.
 Prince Albert, Victoria's husband, gave impulse to the Great Exhibition in 1851, which was attended by six million people.
 In 1861, Prince Albert, who had been his wife's guiding force especially on the subject of reforms, died at the age of 42 and Victoria started a period of mourning and withdrawal from public life.
-However, reforms continued, enlarging the electorate, protecting the children and giving more rights to women.

-The Victorian Age was also the period of the expansion of the British Empire: Australia, New Zealand and Hong Kong.
+However, reforms continued to extend the right of vote and reduce children's exploitation.
+The British Empire widely exponded during the Victorian Age: it included Australia, New Zealand and Hong Kong.
 After the Indian Mutiny in 1857, India came under direct British rule and queen Victoria became Empress of India in 1876.
-In the decade between 1880 and 1890 there was a growing interest for Africa and this led to the Boer Wars (1899-1902) with the Dutch for the control of South Africa.
+Between 1880 and 1890 there was a growing interest for Africa and this led to the Boer Wars (1899-1902) with the Dutch for the control of

-In 1882, Britain took over Egypt to protects its routes to India through the Suez Canal.
-Victoria died in 1901 after having set the example of a hard-working monarchy and head of state above party politics.
+In 1882, Britain took over Egypt to protect its routes to India through the Suez Canal.
+Victoria died in 1901 after she had set the example of a hard-working monarchy and head of state above party politics.